-The Flightpath to Living Your Purpose and Inspiring Others to Do the Same:
+The Flightpath to Finding Your Purpose and Using It to Make a Difference in the World:

 Find your “greatest passion,” the one thing that inspires you above all other things.

 Pursue your greatest passion with intention.
 Raise the energy of what you do and who you connect to.

 Express your gratitude for the journey and blessings along the way, and attract more opportunities to be grateful.

 Love yourself and others, live with humility equal to your blessings, and generously offer your time and talents to inspire other people to live their purpose.

 Courage is the price that Life exacts for granting peace.
 The soul that knows it not, knows no release from little things. –Amelia Earhart